feats-ml/feats-feature-store/README.md

 This means for you:

-- ✅ No setup, maintainance, monitoring, outages
+- ✅ No setup, maintainance, monitoring, or downtimes
 - ✅ No new platform or infrastructure to learn
 - ✅ No platform, vendor, tooling lock-in
 - ✅ No unsupported workflows; extend, integrate, and make it fit your needs

 ## Usage

-`feats/feature-store` is available for multiple languages.
+Pick your `feats/feature-store` implementation.
+See available languages below.

 > You can use different languages for persisting and deserializing, e.g. you can persist via `feats/feature-store-ts` and deserialize via `feats/feature-store-py`.